Skip to main content

 Teora Taal Layakari Examples

-Below are the standard layakari variations for Teora Taal, presented in a balanced, two-row format for clarity.
+Below are the standard layakari variations for Teora Taal, presented in a mobile-friendly format.

 1. Teora Taal Ekgun Lay (Base Speed)